 - 600 Off-Campus Internship.
 3 cr.
 U/G.

-- Professional internship in journalism, public relations, advertising, or other mass communication field.
+- Professional internship in journalism, public relations, advertising, or other media.
+Retakable to 6 cr max in combination with JAMS 399.
 Prereq: jr st & declared JAMS major, or grad st; cons internship committee.

 - 614 Seminar in Media and Public Opinion.
 3 cr.
 U/G.

 - Preparation to be critical consumer of polls and media coverage of them; theories and findings regarding propaganda and media influence on public opinion.
 Prereq: jr st.